In our journey of 11+ years, we have built a team of experts in automotive electronics, problem-solvers and designers (Embedded Hardware & Software).

 - Bootloader Software Development Project for Seating Control Application

-FAQs regarding Body Control Module
+FAQs Regarding Our Body Control Module Reference Design, Architecture and Services

-A. Our Reference design of the Body Control Module (BCM) supports following features/functionalities:
+Ans.
+Our Reference design of the Body Control Module (BCM) supports following features/functionalities:

 - Mirror Control